-- First line of defence: constituted by the organisational units that assume risks in the ordinary development of their activities.
-The organizational units are responsible for identifying and measuring their respective risk exposure. - Second line of defence: the Risk Department, in charge mainly of ensuring that the risk control and management system works correctly, defining the regulatory framework and approach, and performing periodic monitoring and overall control of the company's risks. - Third line of defence: constituted by the Internal Audit Department, responsible for the efficiency of the risk controls established.
+- First line of defence: made up from the organisational units which assume the risks in the ordinary course of their activities.
+The organisational units are responsible for identifying and measuring their respective risk exposure. - Second line of defence: the Risk Department, in charge mainly of ensuring that the risk control and management system works correctly, defining the regulatory framework and approach, and performing periodic monitoring and overall control of the company's risks. - Third line of defence: constituted by the Internal Audit Department, responsible for supervising the efficiency of the risk controls established.